 The rest of the paper is organized as follows.
-In Section 2, we introduce the projection mean variance measure and its sample counterpart, and establish the theoretical properties of the proposed estimators.
+In Section 2, we introduce the projection mean variance measure and its sample counterpart; the theoretical properties of the proposed estimators are established.
 In Section 3, we present some new interpretations of the MV index.
-In Section 4, we describe the PMV- based test.
+In Section 4, we describe the PMV-based test.
 PMV decomposition for multifactor models follows in Section 5.
 The results from our numerical studies are reported in Sections 6 and 7.
 We provide some discussion in Section 8.
-All technical proofs are provided in the online Supplementary Material.
+All technical proofs are arranged in a supplementary file.

-2. Projection Mean Variance Measure
+2. Projection mean variance measure